sudar/wp-plugin-in-github/README.md

 Here is the list of things that I want to implement.
 Pull requests are welcome :)

 - [ ] Ability to auto update and generate .pot files
+- [ ] Ability to automatically show screenshots
 - [ ] Better documentation
 - [ ] Find ways to speed up things in the clone script
 - [ ] Add batch support in the clone script